bilsiq/comp723-text-mining/report.md

 can classify emails to spam and legit emails.

-We were able to train three different models (Naive bayes, Decision tree, Neural network) on the dataset provided using Microsoft Azure servers and we found that decision tree was the best classifier as a solution for this problem, due to it scoring the highest values in accuracy and precision.
+We were able to train three different models (Naive bayes, Decision tree, Neural network) on the data-set provided using Microsoft Azure servers and we found that decision tree was the best classifier as a solution for this problem, due to it scoring the highest values in accuracy and precision.